MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-overview.md

     Here is the list of possible settings:

-    - AccountExperienceURL - Specifies the Web URL for the mobile operator's MBB user account experience.

-        > [!NOTE]
-        > If both AppID and AccountExperienceURL are specified, App gets higher precedence and UX will not display the AccountExperienceURL.
+    - **AccountExperienceURL** - The Web URL for the mobile operator's MBB user account experience.
+If both AppID and AccountExperienceURL are specified, AppID gets higher precedence and UX will not display the AccountExperienceURL.

-    - AppID - Specifies the Package Family Name (PFN) and application ID of a mobile operator's UWP companion app
+    - **AppID** - The package family name (PFN) and application ID of a mobile operator's UWP companion app.

-    - Branding Name - Specifies the Name for the mobile operator to be displayed on the UX.
+    - **BrandingName** - The name for the mobile operator to be displayed on the UX.
+If no information is provided, UX will display the HomeProviderName

-        > [!NOTE]
-        > If no information is provided, UX will display the HomeProviderName

-    - UseBrandingNameOnRoaming - specifies when the BrandingName will be used
+    - **UseBrandingNameOnRoaming** - When the **BrandingName** will be used.

         - Use only when connected to Home network
         - Use when connected to Home network and Domestic roaming
         - Use when connected to Home network, Domestic roaming and International roaming